onurkaraman/perseus/README.md

 - **Resolve packing/unpacking issue**

-  PythonScript-translated functions currently take PythonScript objects (such as `Int`, `Num`, `Tuple`) as input, and produce them as output.
-This is undesirable because the user can't natively use the translated functions without knowing how to convert their arguments into PythonScript classes, as in the case of built-in JavaScript primitives.
-This should be solvable using `PythonScript.pack()` and `PythonScript.unpack()` functions and some ingenuity.
+  Perseus-translated functions currently take Perseus objects (such as `Int`, `Num`, `Tuple`) as input, and produce them as output.
+This is undesirable because the user can't natively use the translated functions without knowing how to convert their arguments into Perseus classes, as in the case of built-in JavaScript primitives.
+This should be solvable using `Perseus.pack()` and `Perseus.unpack()` functions and some ingenuity.

 - **Miscellaneous**
   - Optimize JavaScript translation of Python built-ins to only include those necessary to run the translated Python code.